ethanwaldo/checkers/README.md

-# Python Chess Game with AI
+# Python Checkers Game with AI

-A complete, fully-functional chess game with a graphical user interface (GUI) built using Python and the Pygame library.
-This project features a robust engine that enforces all standard and advanced chess rules and includes an AI opponent powered by OpenAI's GPT models.
+A complete, fully-functional checkers game with a graphical user interface (GUI) built using Python and the Pygame library.
+This project features a robust engine that enforces all standard checkers rules and includes an AI opponent powered by Google's Gemini models.

 ## Features
-* **Complete Chess Logic:** A fully implemented chess engine that handles all aspects of gameplay.
+* **Complete Checkers Logic:** A fully implemented checkers engine that handles all aspects of gameplay.
-* **AI Opponent:** Play against an AI powered by a large language model (LLM) from OpenAI.
+* **AI Opponent:** Play against an AI powered by a large language model (LLM) from Google.
-* **Standard and Special Moves:** Includes all standard piece movements as well as the three special moves:
+* **Standard and Special Moves:** Includes all standard piece movements as well as:
-    * Castling (Kingside and Queenside)
-    * En Passant
+    * Capturing (Jumping)
-    * Pawn Promotion
+    * Promotion to a King
 * **Full Endgame Detection:** The engine correctly identifies all major endgame conditions:
-    * Check and Checkmate
-    * Stalemate
+    * Win by capturing all opponent pieces.
-    * Draw by Threefold Repetition
+    * Win by blocking all opponent's legal moves.
-    * Draw by the 50-Move Rule
+    * Draw by Threefold Repetition.
-    * Draw by Insufficient Material
+    * Draw by Agreement.
+    * Resignation.
 * **Interactive GUI:** A clean graphical interface for gameplay, featuring:
     * Move highlighting for selected pieces.
     * A display for captured pieces, player timers, and game status.
     * Buttons for New Game, Undo, Resign, and Offer Draw.
-* **AI-Ready:** The engine can generate the current game state in Forsyth-Edwards Notation (FEN), the standard for interfacing with chess AI.
+* **AI-Ready:** The engine can generate the current game state in Portable Draughts Notation (PDN), the standard for interfacing with checkers AI.

 ***